DataDog/datadog-ci/src/commands/synthetics/README.md

 If none of these options is passed, `datadog-ci` auto-discovers test configuration files with the `{,!(node_modules)/**/}*.synthetics.json` glob pattern (every file ending with `.synthetics.json`, except for those in the `node_modules` folder).

-**Note**: The file search starts from the current working directory, so it may be slow if the command is run from a big directory, like a home folder.
-For better performance, use the options above to specify the tests, or refine the glob pattern with the [`files` option](#files).
+**Note**: The file search starts from the current working directory, so it may be slow if the command is run from a large directory, like a home folder.
+If file search command is too slow, consider:
+- Using the above options to specify the tests (this will disable the file search),
+- Or refining the glob pattern with the [`files` option](#files).
+  - For example, by using `*` instead of `**` or by adding a specific folder to the pattern.

 The `<TEST_PUBLIC_ID>` can be either the identifier of the test found in the URL of a test details page (for example, for `https://app.datadoghq.com/synthetics/details/abc-def-ghi`, it would be `abc-def-ghi`) or the full URL to the details page (for example, directly `https://app.datadoghq.com/synthetics/details/abc-def-ghi`).